-Ok, so you’re probably a beginner if you’re looking here, but virtually everybody who begins meditating will at some point wonder, sooner or later, if they are doing it right.
+Ok, so you’re probably a beginner if you’re wondering how to meditate properly, but virtually everybody who begins meditating will at some point wonder, sooner or later, if they are doing it right.
+There is no one ‘proper’ way to meditate but there are some useful techniques and pointers that are very helpful for your practice.

 I’ve kept all the information here simple and practical for easy application, so let’s cover the basics of exactly how to meditate properly.